 Pennsylvania has hit record heights in the state’s short legal sports betting history.
 Pennsylvania’s first full year with legal sports betting was in 2019.
 In the first year, people put down just under $1.5 billion in bets.

 This created approximately $112 million in collective revenue for all the sportsbooks.
-Pennsylvania taxed 8.34% of that amount, which gave it over $30 million to put towards the economy.
+Pennsylvania taxed 8.34% of that amount, which gave it over $30 million to put toward the economy.

 The numbers in 2020 exceeded the astronomical 2019 margins.
 Even with the COVID-19 pandemic and the riots that were ensuing throughout Pennsylvania, the state has still made more in tax revenue as of November.